 “Discussion” here seems to be a catch-all term for fear-mongering, hateful diatribes, and racist aggression.
 Fomenting emotions is a tried-and-true get out the vote strategy.
 But, as Bregret has demonstrated, reality is easily blinded by emotion.

-Our minds have become conditioned to mindless actions—things that can be deleted or edited.
 When our daily lives take place primarily in the digital realm, indifference and ephemerality can sneak their way into arenas where they don’t belong.
 Media culture privileges snark, insult, “drags,” and “burns,” which is fine for Twitter.
 But that same attitude has consequences when applied in the concrete world.
 In some ways, our minds have become materially conditioned to mindless actions—things that can be deleted or edited or ignored.

 Brexit is what happens when our civic mindedness has transmuted into an ethics of irresponsibility, of feigning indifference or ignorance.
 One commenter at the Daily Mail tossed all grammar aside in their panicked realization about Brexit: “I’m very worried now … the stark reality has hit home we are unnerved that actually this maybe wasn’t a good idea after all.”
 Willful ignorance is typically reserved for children.
 Yet we are now seeing voters using ignorance as a way to both absolve themselves of accountability and demand a “redo.”